ucsb-cs156/w22/_lectures/lect08.md

 This relates to the concept of *dependency injection*, which we'll also discuss.

+Then, we'll discuss three practices that you'll follow throughout the quarter:
+* Standup Meeting
+* Pull Requests
+* Code Reviews

+Finally, we'll put you in your breakout rooms so that you can try out these practices.

 # Dependency Injection

 For testing purposes, you want dependencies to be loose rather than strict.